SpinningGoblin/deep_world/design/src/combat.md

 ### Advantage

 The roll happens twice, and the best result is taken.
+Or possibly you roll N + 1 dice, and keep the top N.

 ### Disadvantage

 The roll happens twice, and the worse result is taken.
+Or possibly you roll N + 1 dice, and keep the bottom N.

 ## Initiative